Undergraduate Admission Requirements

 Enrolled students wishing to change their enrollment status from credit to audit, or audit to credit, must submit the Enrollment Change Form by the end of the third week of instruction.

 A maximum of two audits are allowed for any semester or term.
 A registration fee per audit hour is charged for any semester or term for other than regularly enrolled full-fee-paying students.
 Senior citizens are exempt from this fee under the provisions of RCW 28B.15.540, provided the prescribed eligibility requirements are met.
-Personnel who have received authorization for the faculty/staff fee waiver are exempt from the audit fee up to 6 hours (including audits) in any one semester or 4 hours (including audits) in the summer session.
-The limitation includes any combination of credit and audit hours.
+Personnel who have received authorization for the faculty/staff fee waiver are exempt from the audit fee up to 6 credits (including audits) in any one semester or 4 credits (including audits) in the summer session.
+The limitation includes any combination of credit and audit credits.
 The audit fee is non-refundable.

 21. NO CREDIT FOR AUDITING